Interview with Art Official & Israel Starr

 I've always tried my best to represent the Aotearoa reggae talent that I come across and try to get behind it and push it forwards and onwards to higher heights.
 Whether it be gigs or releases or working with artists, I think the more works done together the stronger we can build a solid and formidable musical foundation here in Aotearoa.

-Art - would you agree there seems to be a bit of a divide between the reggae live band scene vs the sound system scene in NZ?
+Art – Do you think there seems to be a bit of a divide between the reggae live band scene vs the sound system scene in NZ?
 If so, how do you feel about this?
 Do you think this gap needs to be bridged and why?

-Yes for sure, I agree V. I can't help but observe things like - at local reggae band gigs, there is often no reggae selectors in the audience, and often selectors wont support local bands on the radio etc. Then at a sound system night or a reggae dance somewhere - often no musicians or bands will be there to support those gigs.
+Yes for sure, I agree.
+I can’t help but observe things like – at local reggae band gigs, there are often no reggae selectors in the audience, and often selectors wont support local bands on the radio etc. Then at a sound system night or a reggae dance somewhere – often no musicians or bands will be there to support those gigs.

 So yeah, I've certainly noticed the need to somehow bridge these reggae cultures together - the developments in both areas are moving fast.